yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 The Python surface is generated from the same built-in command catalog.
 Every built-in command has a Python class in `bindings/CoreBindings.cpp`.
 Python support for built-in commands is not an optional surface-policy dimension.
 It is a built-in catalog contract that always accompanies CLI registration.
+The binding code remains hand-written on purpose; the catalog supplies naming and built-in membership, not automatic setter generation.

 <!-- BEGIN GENERATED: built-in-python-command-surface -->
 ### Built-in Python command classes